-Rich and creamy peanut butter cream cheese filling combine with chocolate whipped cream and a 2 ingredient oreo crust in this simple but decadent no bake chocolate peanut butter pie!
+Rich and creamy peanut butter cream cheese filling combines with chocolate whipped cream and a 2 ingredient Oreo crust in this simple but decadent no-bake chocolate peanut butter pie!

 Chocolate peanut butter pie is a rich no-bake dessert that's made with a fluffy peanut butter and cream cheese filling.
 In case an Oreo crust wasn't enough, we're adding chocolate whipped cream to make this a double chocolate peanut butter pie!